 It is the only training package that assesses competency in intermittent auscultation to meet the requirements of the Saving Babies’ Lives version 2 care bundle for reducing perinatal mortality.
 Improving knowledge and skills improves safety for mother and baby by ensuring midwives are better able to identify abnormalities in the fetal heart rate pattern and/or changes in the mother’s level of risk and take prompt action.

-This training was the brainchild of consultant midwives Christine Harding (Royal Berkshire, right) and Wendy Randall (Oxford University Hospitals).
-They worked with patient safety and maternity experts at the Oxford PSC to develop the programme.
-Health Education England (HEE) provided additional support and now the package, which takes about an hour to complete, is about to be launched on the HEE e-LfH hub.
+This training was the brainchild of consultant midwives Christine Harding (Royal Berkshire, pictured left) and Wendy Randall (Oxford University Hospitals, right).
+They developed the programme with patient safety and maternity experts at the Oxford AHSN/Patient Safety Collaborative including Eileen Dudley, centre.
+Health Education England (HEE) provided additional support, adding the package to its e-LfH hub.

-Christine and Wendy are leading online masterclass webinars on 13/20 January explaining more about the intelligent intermittent auscultation package (IIA) prior to the launch of the training programme.
-These sessions are particularly designed for practice development midwives.
+More than 300 people took part in masterclass webinars run by Christine and Wendy in January 2020 which explained more about the intelligent intermittent auscultation (IIA) package.
+These sessions were particularly designed for practice development midwives.